kamranahmedse/developer-roadmap/src/data/roadmaps/code-review/content/102-documentation.md

 # Questions to Ask

-- New features reasonably documented?
+- Are the new features reasonably documented?
-- Are the relevant kinds of does covered: README, API docs, user quide, reference docs, etc?
+- Are all relevant types of documentation covered, such as README, API docs, user guide, reference docs, etc?
-- Are docs understandable, are there no significant typos and grammar mistakes?
+- Is the documentation understandable and free of significant typos and grammar mistakes?